annashipman/annashipman.github.io/_posts/2020-09-17-meeting-everyone.md

 The idea was suggested to me by a mentor, who'd been advised to do it by *his* mentor, a Rear Admiral, who said this was something you should do whenever you have a team of fewer than 150 people.
 My mentor gave me some tips:

 - Be clear about whether you will take action or whether this is for information only.
-- This should mostly be about listening - I should talk for maybe 5 minutes and they should talk for 25.
+- This should mostly be about listening - you should talk for maybe 5 minutes and they should talk for 25.
 - It's to find out what's going well and what's not going well.
-- It's informal, but you should make sure it's in an enclosed meeting room so that people feel they can speak freely.
+- It's informal, but make sure it's in an enclosed meeting room so that people feel they can speak freely.
 - Sometimes it will be quite boring, sometimes you may just learn a lot about someone's family or hobbies, but that is useful from a getting to know people/relationship building perspective and it means that you know some things about that person.
 - Aim is to get a bit about their background, their priorities and their pressures.